ajason/SwiftSwarm/README.md

 1. The `ToolResponseHandler` associated type must be an enum that conforms to AgentRepresentable.

 2. The `handleToolResponseContent` function is triggered when a function call associated with your agent tools occurs.
-This is where you implement custom logic based on the provided parameters.
+This is where you implement custom functionality based on the provided parameters.

-   Note: The `ToolResponseHandler` automatically manages agent switching using the transferToAgent function in a protocol extension.
-(No need to handle this yourself!).
+   Note: The `ToolResponseHandler` automatically manages agent switching using the `transferToAgent` function in a protocol extension.

 3. When a function call is triggered, you can retrieve values using the keys defined in your tool definition's parameter properties.
 For instructions in how to define a tool got to `SwiftOpenAI` [function call documentation](https://github.com/jamesrochabrun/SwiftOpenAI?tab=readme-ov-file#function-calling).